mozilla-conduit/suite/README.md

 To update the pre-loaded database with new settings:

- 1. **Important:** Run `docker-compose down` and `docker volume rm conduitdemo_phabricator-mysql-db` to ensure you have a fresh DB!
+ 1. **Important:** Run `docker-compose down` and `docker volume rm demo_phabricator-mysql-db` to ensure you have a fresh DB!
  1. Start the application with `docker-compose up` and log in with the appropriate user ("admin" to update global settings, "phab" for